 The graphic design industry can be demanding and stressful sometimes.
 We get to a phase somewhere in our career, where we need to decide if we need a change in our working life or not.
-If you are thinking about what would be a perfect alternate career for a graphic designer, you came to the right place because I have put together a list of different career options you can switch to.
+If you are thinking about a perfect alternate career for a graphic designer, you came to the right place because I have put together a list of different career options you can switch to.

 Why Should You Try Going On A Different Path?

-Some are not happy at what they do, and you might find yourself in a situation which makes you fed up with work you’re doing.
+Some are not happy at what they do, and you might find yourself in a situation that makes you fed up with the work you’re doing.
 Now, I am not by any means saying that you have to hate being a graphic designer to switch the profession, but it’s nice to know about the different career options you can change to.